mhqb365/UEFITool/README.md

 * **[PhoenixTool](https://forums.mydigitallife.net/threads/tool-to-insert-replace-slic-in-phoenix-insyde-dell-efi-bioses.13194)** by [AndyP](https://forums.mydigitallife.net/members/andyp.39295).
 Windows-only freeware GUI application written in C#.
 Used mostly for SLIC-related modifications, but it not limited to this task.
 Requires Microsoft .NET 3.5 to work properly.
 Supports unpacking firmware images from various vendor-specific formats like encrypted HP update files and Dell installers.
 * **[uefi-firmware-parser](https://github.com/theopolis/uefi-firmware-parser)** by [Teddy Reed](https://github.com/theopolis).
 Cross-platform open source console application written in Python.
 Very tinker-friendly due to use of Python.
 Can be used in scripts to automate firmware patching.
 * **[Chipsec](https://github.com/chipsec/chipsec)** by Intel.
 Cross-platform partially open source console application written in Python and C. Can be used to test Intel-based platforms for various security-related misconfigurations, but also has NVRAM parser and other components aimed to firmware modification.
+* **[CERT UEFI Parser](https://pypi.org/project/cert-uefi-parser/)** by CERT.
+Open source toolset for parsing firmware images written in Python.

 ## Installation

-You can either use [pre-built binaries](https://github.com/LongSoft/UEFITool/releases) or build a binary yourself.
+You can either use [pre-built binaries](https://github.com/LongSoft/UEFITool/releases) or build the binaries yourself.
 * To build a binary that uses Qt library (UEFITool) you need a C++ compiler and an instance of [Qt5 or Qt6](https://www.qt.io) library.
 Install both of them, get the sources, generate makefiles using qmake (`qmake ./UEFITool/uefitool.pro`) and use your system's make command on that generated files (i.e. `nmake release`, `make release` and so on).
 Qt6-based builds can also use CMAKE as an altearnative build system.
 * To build a binary that doesn't use Qt (UEFIExtract, UEFIFind), you need a C++ compiler and [CMAKE](https://cmake.org) utility to generate a makefile for your OS and build environment.
 Install both of them, get the sources, generate makefiles using cmake (`cmake UEFIExtract`) and use your system's make command on that generated files (i.e. `nmake release`, `make release` and so on).
 Non-Qt builds can also use Meson as an alternative build system.